-Of course, conservative theological training is useful in all cultures and in all seasons.
-And, making excellent quality baptistic seminary courses available without charge in North American prisons and among like-minded congregations is a great blessing.
-However, perhaps the most critical need for Ekklesia is in the third world.
+Theological training is useful in all cultures and in all seasons.
+There are many men in North America who need, and desire, the kind of theological training Ekklesia offers.
+However, perhaps the most critical need for Ekklesia Seminary is in the third world.
 The following article explains why.
-It is our desire to send the training freely worldwide as the Lord enables.
+It is our desire to send the training without charge worldwide, as the Lord enables.

 There is astonishing growth in numbers of Christian churches in Africa, Asia, South America, and countries that were formerly behind the so-called iron curtain.
 This growth has occurred so rapidly that formal training institutions like universities and seminaries will never be able to train enough pastors to shepherd these churches.
 Studies have shown that there are at least two million preachers preaching in pulpits in these countries every Sunday, who have never had any theological training whatsoever.